input-output-hk/decentralized-software-updates/README.md

   blockchain.

 This work was funded by the [Priviledge](https://priviledge-project.eu/) project.
-This project ended on July 2021, and therefore the work in this repository has stopped as well.
+This project ended on July 2021, and therefore the work on this repository has stopped as well.
 The deliverables we produced can be found [here](https://priviledge-project.eu/publications/deliverables).